mynodebtc/mynode_docs/docs/advanced/flash-sd-card.md

 ## What is an SD Card

-The Raspberry Pi and most other small computers use a micro SD card that is inserted into a slot in the device.
+The Raspberry Pi and many other devices use a micro SD card that is inserted into a slot in the device.
 If you need a micro SD card, they will look similar to the image below and can be purchased from [Amazon](https://amzn.to/3x8AI8r).

 <center>
   <figure>